 When Calibrate is selected, the G-factor is determined for the current measurement parameters and used for the following FP measurement.
-In order to perform the G-Factor calibration, please define:
+To perform the G-Factor calibration, please define:

-Reference value: select a polarization value for the reference used, e.g. 20 mP for a 1 nM Fluorescein solution in 0.01 M NaOH.
+Reference value: select a polarization value for the reference used, e.g., 20 mP for a 1 nM Fluorescein solution in 0.01 M NaOH.